Gabritorre/uni/year3/reti_calc/Note complete.md

         if dst in Table:
             forward_frame(F, Table[dst][0])
             return
-    # multicast or broadcast destination
+    # multicast, broadcast or unkown destination
     for o in Ports:
         if o != P:
             forward_frame(F, o)